RSNet: A Light Framework for The Detection of SAR Ship Detection: EXPERIMENT

 \subsection{Ablation Experiments}

-To validate the module's effectiveness, we conducted ablation experiments on the HRSID dataset, as shown in Table \ref{tab:table2}.
+To validate the module's effectiveness, we conducted ablation experiments on the HRSID dataset based on YOLOv8n, YOLOv9n and YOLOv11n, as shown in Table \ref{tab:table2}.
 We also performed feature visualization experiments, illustrated in Fig. \ref{fig:fig4}, which demonstrate that our model effectively identifies real targets while reducing the influence of surrounding noise.
+To evaluate the performance of the proposed framework under computational constraints, we test the baseline models and their RSNet-enhanced models on an Intel i5-8265U CPU (TDP = 15W) at 20°C under CPU-only inference for fair comparison.
+Results are shown in Fig. \ref{fig:fig5}.